 At the end of each year, Council produces an Annual Report to provide an update against the budget.

-The Loddon Shire Council Annual Report is a statutory reporting requirement that provides a sum.
+The Loddon Shire Council Annual Report is a statutory reporting requirement.
 It provides Council and the community with a detailed progress update in terms of how the organisation is performing against the community’s expectations outlined in the four-year Council Plan.